zak-boston/archipelago/README.md

 # 🏝️ Archipelago

 A homelab control panel for your network.
-Wake, sleep, reboot, ping, and schedule machines — all from a cosy island-themed UI.
+Wake, sleep, reboot, ping, and schedule machines.

 ## Folder structure